STILL MISSING: Search For Former Passaic Prom King, Queen Helped By Lowest Tide In Days

 UPDATE: With the Passaic River tide the lowest its been since before Tropical Storm Ida, authorities resumed on Saturday their search for a former prom king and queen.

-The Passaic couple, Nidhi Rana and Ayush Rana, apparently were swept into a storm drain that empties into the river after getting out of their car on Main Street during Wednesday night’s torrential downpour.
+The Passaic couple, Nidhi Rana, 18, and Ayush Rana, 21, apparently were swept into a storm drain that empties into the river after getting out of their car on Main Street during Wednesday night’s torrential downpour.

 Saturday's operation includes three drones in the air until about 3 p.m., Passaic Mayor Hector Carlos Lora said.